akonisanchez/akonisanchez/README.md

 <details>
 <summary>🤔 Curious about my ESG background?</summary>

-Ever wondered how companies evaluate the social and environmental impact of their software investments?
+Ever wondered how investment funds evaluate the social and environmental impact of their software investments?
 That's where I came in!
 As an ESG (Environmental, Social, and Governance) advisor, I helped investment firms assess software companies beyond just their financial metrics.
 Here's what that looked like:

 - **Environmental**: Evaluating a company's carbon footprint, energy efficiency practices, and environmental policies
 - **Social**: Analyzing workplace culture, employee benefits, diversity initiatives, and remote work policies